+Inside the Dobarsko church, you can see two incredible frescoes of Jesus in what looks like a spaceship.
+Erich von Däniken mentioned them in his cult film Memories of the Future.
 It was back in the 1970 that Swiss researcher and ufologist Erich von Daniken mentioned Sts.
 Theodore Tiron and Theodore Stratelates in his cult film Memories of the Future: Unsolved Mysteries of the Past.

 It was the first time that the world heard of Jesus Christ painted in what looks like a spaceship surrounded by flames against the background of a clearly depicted stratosphere and outer space.

-The mystery of Dobarsko’s frescoes
+The mystery of Dobarsko Church

 Many tourists including pilots and cosmonauts visit Dobarsko to see these stunning frescoes.
 Present-day science has no explanation for them.
 You can find such space elements, though not so explicit, in other ancient frescoes.
 In the theological interpretation this is symbolism that conveys God’s glory.
 Ufologists have other hypotheses to offer that have to do with extraterrestrial intelligence and UFOs.